Aim of the Act on the Promotion of Immigrant Integration is to ensure equality

 The act also lays down the tasks and roles of

-- municipalities and Employment and Economic Development Offices (TE Offices),
+- municipalities, Employment and Economic Development Offices (TE Offices) and wellbeing services counties,

 - Centres for Economic Development, Transport and the Environment (ELY Centres) and